akeneo/pim-helpcenter/content/md/products-super-power/work-on-a-product.md

 1. Select the right table attribute as filter, i.e `ingredients`
 1. Select the column you want to search in, i.e `origin`
 1. Select the right row you want to search in, i.e `wheat flour`
-1. Choose your operator (it depends on the column type), here we can choose `IN`
+1. Choose your operator (it depends on the column type), here we can choose `IN LIST`
-1. Choose or type the value you're searching for, i.e `france`.
+1. Choose or type the value you're searching for, i.e `France`.

 :::info
 The third step is not mandatory.
 If you don't fill any row, then it means that you'll search for all products with a french ingredient.
 :::

 # Compare product information from another locale and/or channel